laurendudu/energy-consumption-data-generators/README.md

 * Creation of the Daily Dataset
 * Creation of the Hourly Dataset

 In this Jupyter Notebook, you will find all the steps we did to obtain the two datasets.
 Indeed, since we had at the beginning a dataset of the CO2 consumption produced per minutes in different sections of the buildings, we also wanted to have the consumption per hour and per day.
-The idea behind is to highlight some particluar patterns within the data, for instance cycles.
+The idea behind is to highlight some particular patterns within the data, for instance cycles.
 Cyclical phenonomena can appear on the scale of days and/or hours.
-This will be our focus in the next Jupyter Notebook.
+This will be our focus in [SARIMA_model.ipynb](https://github.com/laurendudu/energy-consumption-data-generators#sarima_modelipynb)

 ### stat_descriptive.ipynb
 * Visualization of Missing Values